vinosubi/Streams-Example-part1/README.md

 **Collectors.minBy() collector**

-The signature of Collectors.maxBy() factory method looks as follows:
+The signature of Collectors.minBy() factory method looks as follows:

-Collector<T, ?, Optional<T>> maxBy​(Comparator<T> comparator)
+Collector<T, ?, Optional<T>> minBy​(Comparator<T> comparator)

-It creates a Collector that calculates the max element according to a given Comparator, described as an Optional.
+It creates a Collector that calculates the min element according to a given Comparator, described as an Optional.

 ##